ZZYHKUSTGZ/FC_Attack/README.md

 ## Project Workflow

 1. **Data Generation**
-   - Use Few-Shot Prompting with GPT to generate **5,000 daily QA pairs** (harmless questions and answers), and save them as a JSON file.
+   - Use Few Shot Prompt with GPT to generate **5,000 daily QA pairs** (harmless questions and answers), and save them as a JSON file.

 2. **Model Fine-tuning**
    - Fine-tune the base model with the generated dataset using **LoRA** to obtain a **Step-Description Generator**.